 • Steve Carlton also made the first appearance of his career, though you would never have expected a Hall of Fame future.
 He walked one batter in the bottom of the 11th and was pulled from the game.

 If you’re going to skip work or school for Opening Day, you may as well get your money’s worth.
-The Blue Jays and Indians made sure of that on Opening Day in 2012.
+Toronto and Cleveland made sure of that on Opening Day in 2012.
 The game went 16 innings and saw 14 pitchers, 540 pitches and Omar Vizquel in a five-man infield.

-Both teams had a chance to end it before the 16th, but the Tribe’s Asdrúbal Cabrera hit into an inning-ending double play with the bases loaded in the 12th and Rajai Davis bunted into another DP with two on and no outs in the top of the 15th.
+Both teams had a chance to end it before the 16th, but Cleveland's Asdrúbal Cabrera hit into an inning-ending double play with the bases loaded in the 12th and Rajai Davis bunted into another DP with two on and no outs in the top of the 15th.